Kozea/Radicale/DOCUMENTATION.md

 python3 -m pip install --user --upgrade https://github.com/Kozea/Radicale/archive/master.tar.gz
 ```

-If _install_ is not working and instead `error: externally-managed-environment` is displayed, create and activate a virtual environment in advance
+If _install_ is not working and instead `error: externally-managed-environment` is displayed,
+create and activate a virtual environment in advance.

 ```bash
 python3 -m venv ~/venv